tomkeaney/Secondary_theorem_separate_sexes/README.md

 The `code` folder contains the `get_gene_annotations.R` file, which contains code to download _D. melanogaster_ gene annotations from org.Dm.eg.db, sourced from Bioconductor.

+The `Supplementary_datasets` folder contains Supplementary datasets 1-3.

 The `data` folder contains all the data needed to rerun the analysis.
 It has three major subdirectories.

-`Supplementary_datasets` contains Supplementary datasets 1-3.

 **data collation**